-Visit Indiana Golf is mapping out road trips around the state of Indiana for you to enjoy the game of golf, eat delicious food, and make unforgettable memories!
-For the next several weeks, we will be sharing a number of suggested memorable Indiana golf trips.
+Visit Indiana Golf has mapped out road trips around the state of Indiana for you to enjoy the game of golf, eat delicious food, and make unforgettable memories!
 Known as Indiana’s Fairway Drives, each trip is a perfect getaway for golfers of any skill level who are looking for a new adventure.
 Click here to see all 9 of Indiana’s Fairway Drives.

 Travel is permitted, and golfing is great for mental and physical health, but it is still best to practice social distancing as we continue to fight COVID-19.
 Not every single Indiana business is choosing to be open right now, so call ahead or check their social media accounts before visiting.
 Please take precautions, plan ahead, and follow CDC and local guidelines.

 A Kokomo Golf Trip isn’t complete without hitting the links at Howard County’s championship Wildcat Creek Golf Course.
 At nearly 7,000 yards, this 18-hole course provides a fun layout for the beginner to the average golfer but can also prove a challenge for the more experienced player.
 If you are simply looking to hone your skills, the bent tee driving range paired with two large putting greens and a short game area is the perfect spot.
 The course also offers instruction programs for groups and individuals.
 At just $38 for 18 holes, Wildcat Creek is an excellent and affordable option.